Name: Debra Taylor Email: firstname.lastname@example.org

 Welcome to my webpage!

 I have been teaching since 2001.
-I hold a BA Degree in Behavioral Science and a Masters Degree in Education in Cross-Cultural Teaching with an Emphasis in Cultural Language and Development and a Masters Degree in 21st Century Executive Leadership with a school administration license.
+I hold a BA Degree in Behavioral Science, a Masters Degree in Education in Cross-Cultural Teaching with an Emphasis in Cultural Language and Development and a Masters Degree in 21st Century Executive Leadership with a school administration license.
 I have been teaching middle school since 2003.
 Prior to that, I taught third grade and was a Title 1 teacher.
 Through the years I have been actively involved in various school leadership teams such as the School Improvement Team, PBIS Team, AVID committee, Crisis Team, School Leadership Team, Yearbook Advisor, Website Master, County PEP Committee, PTO Rep and the Data committee at school.
 In addition, I previously was the chair person of the Student Success Team Committee (SST).

 I work hard to keep each student actively engaged.
 I believe every student can learn to their highest potential!